rorydbain/rorydbain.github.io/_posts/2018-03-07-the-best-camera.markdown

 ![Trees]({{ "/assets/trees.jpg" | absolute_url }}){: .center-image }

 #### 4. A physical aperture ring, shutter speed dial and exposure compensation ring
-* Have physical controls for each setting feels great.
-Combining this and the brilliant film simulation is the closest you can get to shooting film without spending £10 per 30 shots of photos you take.
+* Having physical controls for each setting feels great.
+Combining this and the brilliant film simulation gives you the closest you can get to shooting film without spending £10 per 30 shots of photos you take.
 Having an aperture ring has encouraged me to change the aperture in my photos far more often, I no longer shoot everything wide open and hope for bokeh.

 ![Frosty]({{ "/assets/frosty.jpg" | absolute_url }}){: .center-image }